 While recognising that each Director will not necessarily have experience in each of the following areas, the Board seeks to ensure that its membership includes an appropriate mix of Directors with experience in the resources sector, operations, general management, accounting and finance and corporate affairs.

-The skills matrix summarising the Directors' qualifications and experience relevant to the Consolidated Entity as at the end of the Reporting Period is set out below:
+The skills matrix summarising the Directors' qualifications and experience relevant to the Consolidated Entity as at the end of the Reporting Period is set out in the table over the page.